barumau/pandunia/eng/201_xula.md

 Remember that it is allowed to leave out pronouns that are known in the context.
-In other words the speaker can safely assume that the listeners know who he or she is talking about.
+In other words the speaker can safely assume that the listeners know who he/she is talking about.
 So it is unnecessary to keep on repeating them.
 In this manner phrases can be made shorter.

 **mi cing tu sal da.**